Crufixs/Malaria-Detection-and-Classification-Thesis/README.md

 The program allows the user to detect the malaria-infected cells within an input blood smear image and then classify each of the infected cells according to their parasite type and life-cycle stage.
 To run the program, the following procedures must be followed:

-1. Follow the procedures in the following link to install the darknet framework and its prerequisites: <a href="https://github.com/AlexeyAB/darknet#requirements-for-windows-linux-and-macos">Procedures</a>
+1. Make sure you have the requirements in the following link, and follow the instructions within the next link to install the darknet framework: <a href="https://github.com/AlexeyAB/darknet#requirements-for-windows-linux-and-macos">Requirements</a>, and <a href="https://github.com/AlexeyAB/darknet#how-to-compile-on-windows-using-cmake">Procedure</a>
 2. Create a folder named “Program” in your darknet-master directory
 3. Clone or download this repository in the “Program” folder
 4. Create a folder named “Dataset” within the “Program” folder